 You can also be a runner who likes to run in natural running shoes also called barefoot running shoes or minimalist running shoes.
 It is the “new” running style which means that the shoe is designed much more minimally, and you use more of the body’s own system to control the support.
 The intention behind this phenomenon is that the body will easily be able to get used to running in shoes – without “unnatural” support as a wedge of pronation is.

 Natural running can be equated with running barefoot, but not many people want that and people look after you as if you are not well.
 So, therefore, a natural running shoe is usually a shoe where you are very close to the running surface, and with an extremely flexible sole.

 These can be models like Nike Free, where you can get a feeling of bare toes releasing your feet or a Fivefinger running shoe.
 The advantage of running natural running is to land on the midfoot or forefoot and thus create a more natural shock absorption from the body.

-In ordinary running shoes, as we know them, we land on the heel, eliminating much of the shock absorption and energy that the body itself adds
+In ordinary running shoes, as we know them, we land on the heel, eliminating much of the shock absorption and energy that the body itself absorbs.

-On the web you can find very good and useful information about running shoes for asphalt, trail running shoes or running shoes for treadmills etc., so you can be better prepared to choose.
+On the web you can find very good and useful information about running shoes for asphalt, trail running shoes – that are running away from the road and out in nature – running shoes for treadmills, etc., so you can be better prepared to choose.
 Choose according to the surface you primarily wish to run on.